 How to Grow Basil

-Basil leaves are very aromatic and just rubbing the leaves will produce a pungent aroma.
+Basil leaves are very aromatic, and just rubbing the leaves will produce a pungent aroma.
 Basil is best used fresh as it loses a lot of its flavour when dried.
-It is a perfect compliment with tomatoes, and also goes well with onion, olives, and garlic.
-I find fresh basil to be rather overpriced at the grocery store, considering how easy it is to grow and that it doesn’t taste garden fresh, this lends more motivation into growing at home.
-The fresher the basil is the better the flavour; herbs and vegetables can start to lose their fresh flavours in a few hours – they still taste good just not as good as freshly picked.
-Herbs are some of the most healthiest foods we can eat and give to our families.
+It is a perfect compliment with tomatoes and also goes well with onion, olives, and garlic.
+I find fresh basil to be somewhat overpriced at the grocery store, considering how easy it is to grow and that it doesn’t taste garden fresh.
+This lends more motivation to growing at home.
+The fresher the basil is, the better the flavour; herbs and vegetables can start to lose their fresh flavours in a few hours – they still taste good, just not as good as freshly picked.
+Herbs are some of the healthiest foods we can eat and give to our families.
 Gardening really is a great way to save money, eat healthier, and enjoy the freshest possible foods.

-Basil is a sun loving and heat loving herb, so it will thrive when grown with full sun.
-It will tolerate partial shade although it is not ideal it will still do well.
+Basil is a sun-loving and heat-loving herb, so it will thrive when grown with full sun.
+While basil will tolerate partial shade, it is not ideal.
 The seeds are one of the easiest to germinate.
-Germination will only take around 5 to 10 days and you will start to see tiny sprouts.
-The plant will grow rather quickly and it is best to pinch off anything over 2 inches so as to make the basil grow like a bush.
+Germination will only take around 5 to 10 days, and you will start to see tiny sprouts.
+The plant will grow rather quickly, and it is best to pinch off anything over 2 inches to make the basil grow like a bush.
 This will increase the harvest significantly.

-Don’t allow basil to flower as it ruins the flavor.
+Don’t allow basil to flower as it ruins the flavour.
 All basil varieties can be propagated in the same general way.

 Growing Basil from Seed

 Growing basil from seed is very easy.
-Start the seeds indoors in plugs, or pots.
-Fill the pots with sterilized black earth.
-Water the pots so that the soil is moist but not soggy.
-Surface sow the seed 1-2 inches apart and press gently into the soil while still leaving them exposed to the light.
+Start the seeds indoors in plugs or pots.
+Fill the containers with sterilized black earth.
+Water the vessels so that the soil is moist but not soggy.
+Surface sow the seed 1-2 inches apart and press gently into the ground while still leaving them exposed to the light.
 Keep the soil moist and do not let it dry out.
 If germinating the basil seeds in the winter, you might want to cover the pots with plastic to keep the seeds warmer.
 Make sure the plastic does not touch the soil or seeds.
-When the seeds germinate remove the plastic.
-Under the proper conditions the seed should germinate in 5-10 days.
+When the seeds germinate, remove the plastic.
+Under the proper conditions, the seed should germinate in 5-10 days.
 Don’t be alarmed if it takes a few days or even a week longer.
 Just be patient!

-Make sure you reseed the basil about every 3 to 4 weeks so that you will have a constant fresh supply.
-Other than that basil is a very easy herb to grow from seed and is one that is very easy to maintain.
-Basil is a very popular herb and can be used for almost any meal, so it’s a good idea to grow more than you think you will need.
-And there are always friends and family or even neighbors to share it with.
+Make sure you reseed the basil about every 3 to 4 weeks to have a constant fresh supply.
+Besides that, basil is a very easy herb to grow from seed and is very easy to maintain.
+Basil is a prevalent herb and can be used for almost any meal, so it’s a good idea to grow more than you think you will need.
+And there are always friends and family or even neighbours to share it with.